karelia/MockServer/Documentation/Design-template.md

 The class also performs text substitutions on the NSString items that it returns.
 This allows you to add a certain amount of dynamism to the responses that are returned.

-A <KSMockServerResponder> also has an <initialResponse> property.
-The list of commands associated with this property is returned automatically by the associated <KSMockServerConnection> when a connection first starts.
+A <KMSResponder> also has an <initialResponse> property.
+The list of commands associated with this property is returned automatically by the associated <KMSConnection> when a connection first starts.

 Setting this property is essential for faking any protocol that starts by sending something back to the client.
 For example, an FTP server typically starts by sending something like this: "220 10.1.1.23 FTP server (ACME FTP Server v1.1) ready.\r\n".

-To make life easier, the <KSMockServerResponseCollection> class allows you to create <KSMockServerRegExResponder> objects by loading the response data from disk.
+To make life easier, the <KMSResponseCollection> class allows you to create <KMSRegExResponder> objects by loading the response data from disk.
 See the ftp.json and webdav.json files for examples of the file format.

 Passive Data Requests
 ---------------------

 Some protocols require the use of additional data connections - for example FTP data downloads/uploads in passive mode use a second port that the server listens on.
 The server passes the details of this port back to the client on the main connection, and the client then connects to the second port to perform the data transfer.

-To support this, the server also listens on a second port, and the <KSMockServerRegExResponder> includes some text substutions which allow the port details to be returned in the correct FTP format (if necessary we can add other substititions to support other protocols).
+To support this, the server also listens on a second port, and the <KMSRegExResponder> includes some text substutions which allow the port details to be returned in the correct FTP format (if necessary we can add other substititions to support other protocols).

 In a real ftp server, a listener on this second connection would be created dynamically in response to incoming commands, and in theory many listeners could exist at once serving multiple connections.

-As with the KSMockServer only supporting a single connection on the main port, we also simplify the handling of data connections by only supporting a single data listener, and by setting it up once when the server starts.
+As with the KMS only supporting a single connection on the main port, we also simplify the handling of data connections by only supporting a single data listener, and by setting it up once when the server starts.
 The assumption here is that a test will only need one of these connections at any one time.

 Currently, when a connection is received on this port, the server immediately sends back the contents of its data property, and then closes the connection.
-Internally the server uses a second <KSMockServerRegExResponder>, attached to a <KSMockServerConnection>, to achieve this.
+Internally the server uses a second <KMSRegExResponder>, attached to a <KMSConnection>, to achieve this.

 This behaviour is sufficient to simulate an FTP data download, but may not be adequate for other server protocols that we wish to support.
 As such, this area may require additional work in the future.